Celerium/Celerium.ITGlue/docs/index.md

 ```

 - :information_source: This module supports PowerShell 5.0+ and *should* work in PowerShell Core.
-- :information_source: If you are running an older version of PowerShell, or if PowerShellGet is unavailable, you can manually download the *main* branch and place the *Celerium.ITGlue* folder into the (default) `C:\Program Files\WindowsPowerShell\Modules` folder.
+- :information_source: If you are running an older version of PowerShell, or if PowerShellGet is unavailable, you can manually download the *main* branch and place the latest version of *Celerium.ITGlue* from the build folder into the *(default)* `C:\Program Files\WindowsPowerShell\Modules` folder.

-Project documentation can be found on [Github Pages](https://celerium.github.io/Celerium.ITGlue/)
+**Celerium.ITGlue** project documentation can be found on [Github Pages](https://celerium.github.io/Celerium.ITGlue/)

 - A full list of functions can be retrieved by running `Get-Command -Module Celerium.ITGlue`.
 - Help info and a list of parameters can be found by running `Get-Help <command name>`, such as: